Fincer/linux-server-setup/README.md

-Basics of a single Linux server/client environment
+Administration of Linux server/client environment
 ==============

 - This repository is related to single-server/client Linux (server) environments.